hasib32/payment/readme.md

 ### Install MonogoDB
 Homestead does not come with MongoDB.
 I have used this script to install [MongoDB](https://github.com/zakhttp/Mongostead7)

-Note: Make sure php Mongo client is installed.
+**Note**: Make sure php Mongo client is installed.
 I was having issue similar to [this](https://github.com/jenssegers/laravel-mongodb/issues/797)

 ## Getting Started
 Clone the repo: